elixir-tools/spitfire/README.md

 ## Scope

-It is not clear yet the scope of this Spitfire, but at a minimum it will be an independent parser and library.
+It is not clear yet the scope of Spitfire, but at a minimum it will be an independent parser and library.

 For more information, please see [elixir-lang/elixir#12645](https://github.com/elixir-lang/elixir/issues/12645#issuecomment-1837629952).